 SaaS WMS and cloud-based WMS are two different types of warehouse management solutions that are often mistaken for each other because of the many similarities they share.

 As the name suggests, a cloud-based WMS is a warehouse management system that’s hosted and deployed in the cloud.
-That means users can manage their warehouse processes without having to set up and manage their own servers and other infrastructure.
+Users can manage their warehouse processes without having to set up and manage their own servers and other infrastructure.

-While this may make it very similar to a SaaS WMS, the key difference is that it exists on a private hosted or segregated server.
+While this may make cloud-based WMS similar to a SaaS WMS, the key difference is that it exists on a private hosted or segregated server.
 Meanwhile, a SaaS WMS exists on shared infrastructure.

 Both SaaS WMS and cloud-based WMS are managed by the software vendor, who is also in charge of upgrades and maintenance.